CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ```
 As you zoom in on the map, look closely at the point and stroke colors.

 At zooms less than `12` the point color is `white` and the stroke color is `green`.
 At zooms greater than `18` we are flipping the fill and stroke colors.
 You will know that you are at zoom `18` when the points are green with a white outline.
 As you zoom in, you will notice that there is a transition in color happening.
-This is where the interpoation is taking place.
+This is where the interpolation is taking place.

 <div class="example-map">
     <iframe
         id="guides-zoom-based-styling-step-5"
-        src="/developers/carto-vl/examples/guides/zoom-based-styling/step-5.html"
+        src="/developers/carto-vl/examples/maps/guides/zoom-based-styling/step-5.html"
         width="100%"
         height="500"
         frameBorder="0">